Advanced Robotics for Manufacturing

 Advanced Robotics for Manufacturing (ARM), also known as ARM Institute, is a consortium created in 2017 through a Department of Defense grant won by Carnegie Mellon University.
 ARM is structured as a public-private partnership and the Manufacturing USA Institutes, a network of 16 institutes dedicated to advancing technologies used in manufacturing.
 ARM was the 14th institute created and focuses on funding innovations in robotics and workforce development.

 History

 ARM was founded in January 2017 as the 14th Manufacturing USA Institute with $80M in federal funding.
 A proposal team led by Carnegie Mellon University won the grant to create ARM, though more than 200 partners pledged support for the institute during the proposal phase.

+In 2020, Ira Moskowitz was appointed CEO.
+Moskowitz served in that position until his retirement in 2025.
+Jorgen Pederson was named CEO in June 2025.
+Prior to ARM, Pederson was a co-founder of Carnegie Mellon University’s National Robotics Engineering Center and RE2 Robotics, a developer of human-like robotic arms for unstructured environments.